-The Clinical Research Centre (CRC) is part of the National Institute for Health Research (NIHR) Biomedical Research Centre at Barts (BRC) and part of the world leading cardiovascular research programme at the Barts Heart Centre.
+The Clinical Research Centre (CRC) is part of the National Institute for Health and Care Research Barts Biomedical Research Centre (BRC) and part of the world-leading cardiovascular research programme at the Barts Heart Centre.

 The CRC was established in 1997 and moved to the William Harvey Heart Centre in 2011.
 Initially, the centre focused on blood pressure and cholesterol studies (such as ASCOT, Pathway and ILLUMINATE).
 The centre has since widened its portfolio to include diabetes/renal, endocrine, respiratory and cognitive decline studies.
 The CRC runs all types of studies ranging from niche complex studies on rare disease to large-scale scale trials and health service interventions.

 The centre runs clinical trials (Phase II to IV) in multiple therapeutic areas.
 As well as clinical trials of investigational medicinal products (CTIMPs) the centre also runs device trials and other observational studies.
 We have a broad portfolio of studies and involve Principal Investigators from Barts Health Trust as well as from Queen Mary University of London.

 We are involved in a number of and work closely with GP practices serving approximately 500,000 people in East London.

 Our vision is to be a world-class clinical research centre conducting globally influential trials that make a positive impact on patient care locally.
 We aim to: